patthoyts/recorder/doc/HOOKS.md

 {"_type":"location","lat":48.85833,"lon":3.29513,"tid":"JJ","_lua":"geo2","tst":1495018728}
 ```

+## `otr_timer`

+If the user-defined `otr_timer()` function exists in the Lua script it is invoked by the Recorder at regular intervals.
+This allows the hook script to perform processing without requiring data to have been received to perform on-going maintenance tasks.

+The function is invoked with no arguments and should return an interval in milliseconds.
+The next call may occur earlier than this if data is received as this value is used for the timeout of the event loop.
+So the interval value is only a maximum amount of time before the next call to the hook.
+To perform tasks at specific intervals the script should use an alternative real-time source such as `os.time()`.
+The interval is restricted to at least 1s and not more than 10s.

 ## Hooklets

 After running `otr_hook()`, the Recorder attempts to invoke a Lua function for each of the elements in the extended JSON.
 If, say, your Lua script contains a function called `hooklet_lat`, it will be invoked every time a `lat` is received as part of the JSON payload.
 Similarly with `hooklet_addr`, `hooklet_cc`, `hooklet_tst`, etc. These _hooklets_ are invoked with the same parameters as `otr_hook()`.